Deutsche Internationale Schule Pretoria

-The Deutsche Internationale Schule Pretoria (DSP) is a German and English-medium school in The Willows, Pretoria, South Africa.
+The German International School Pretoria (DSP) is a German- and English-medium school located in The Willows, Pretoria, South Africa.

 History

 The DSP was founded in December 1899, with the first school building officially opened in 1900.

 1924 saw the school move to bigger premises in the Pretoria city centre.

 In 1965, the DSP had 16 teachers and 399 learners from pre-school to Grade 7.

 Until 1967, the DSP was a primary school only.
 In 1968 a Grade 8 class was started, followed by a Grade 9 class in 1969 and so on, until the DSP sat its first Matric class for school-leaving exams in 1972.

-With the school growing too small for its Pretoria city centre facilities, DSP’s current property was purchased in 1969.
+With the school growing too small for its Pretoria city centre facilities, DSP's current property was purchased in 1969.
 Construction of the new school began in 1975 and the DSP moved officially in 1977.

 In 1985 the DSP Kindergarten was opened, while in 2013 the school opened a crèche, for children from 3 months of age.

-In 1988 the DSP launched an outreach “Education Builds Bridges,” aimed at previously-disadvantaged learners from Mamelodi and Eersterust.
+In 1988 the DSP launched an outreach "Education Builds Bridges," aimed at previously disadvantaged learners from Mamelodi and Eersterust.
 Since then, over 800 children have taken part in the programme, which is made possible by a grant from the Federal Republic of Germany.
 At a ceremony for the 30th anniversary of the programme on 8 November 2019, former South African President Kgalema Motlanthe thanked the DSP for playing a role in the creation of a new South Africa 30 years ago.
-“The decision of the German School was courageous and gave additional impetus to the process of democratisation of South Africa”, said Motlanthe.
+"The decision of the German School was courageous and gave additional impetus to the process of democratisation of South Africa", said Motlanthe.

 As of 2021, the DSP has roughly 50 teachers and 750 learners, from its Crèche through to Grade 12.

 At the beginning of 2022, Manuel Haß from Aalen in Germany joined the DSP as Principal.